zuggywa8/dummy/.github/PULL_REQUEST_TEMPLATE/test_spec.md

 	*Explanation: It also means that the requirements have to have the quality of a requirement and have to be testable (e.g. no out of scope requirements| no 'test by review' requirements and no 'explanations' should be attempted to be tested).
 Make sure that there are sufficient test cases to cover everything that is necessary.
 Ensure traceability by linking the test cases to the requirements.
 Observe that there are various tests and also reviews.
 Make sure to select the right one for each requirement.*
 	**Remark:**

- - [ ] 268483: Test cases have to be specified by taking in consideration the SW Architecture and SW/Algo Design.
+ - [X] 268483: Test cases have to be specified by taking in consideration the SW Architecture and SW/Algo Design.
 Make sure to setup integration test cases for architecture topics and SW unit test cases for SW/Algo units.
-	**Remark:**
+	**Remark:** [ughyg]: Not relevant, not purpose of this requirement test.

- - [ ] 268143: Some test cases have to be defined to stress the functionality to at least the level of maximum realistic system usage.
+ - [X] 268143: Some test cases have to be defined to stress the functionality to at least the level of maximum realistic system usage.
 	*Explanation: Worst case scenarios:
 	  a) Inject simultaneously Front+Side+Rear crashes and measure runtime usage.
 	  b) Communication: perform test cases for overloaded bus.
 	  c) Satellite: full data communication between satellites and ECU at undervoltage/overvoltage thresholds.*
-	**Remark:**
+	**Remark:** [ughyg]: Not relevant, not purpose of this requirement test.

- - [ ] 268484: Sufficient tests have to be specified to verify that all variables are initialized correctly after warm reset and cold reset.
+ - [X] 268484: Sufficient tests have to be specified to verify that all variables are initialized correctly after warm reset and cold reset.
-	**Remark:**
+	**Remark:** [ughyg]: Not relevant, not purpose of this requirement test.

- - [ ] 268144: Tests have to be specified to verify that a functionality is not exceeding the defined runtime budget agreed with the SW Architect.
+ - [X] 268144: Tests have to be specified to verify that a functionality is not exceeding the defined runtime budget agreed with the SW Architect.
 	*Explanation: For Algo this is not relevant, although it is recommended that Algo will check their runtime in non-formal way before integration.*
-	**Remark:**
+	**Remark:** [ughyg]: Not relevant, not purpose of this requirement test.

  - [ ] 268727: If test code or scripts are used, the test code has to be documented and put under version management for future reproduction of the test case.
 	**Remark:**

- - [ ] 268223: For 3rd party SW acceptance tests have to be defined.
+ - [X] 268223: For 3rd party SW acceptance tests have to be defined.
-	**Remark:**
+	**Remark:** [ughyg]: Not relevant, not purpose of this requirement test.

  - [ ] 268406: The contents of the test specification have to cover all aspects according to the related test method e.g. equivalence partitioning and boundary analysis, C1 coverage etc.
 	**Remark:**